-Pick your combined Man Utd-Liverpool XI
+Your combined Man Utd-Liverpool XI

 Ole Gunnar Solskjaer's side are aiming to regain momentum, while Jurgen Klopp's Liverpool team are second, just a point behind leaders Chelsea.

-Both sides are packed with stars with the likes of Raphael Varane, Virgil van Dijk, Cristiano Ronaldo and Mohamed Salah all available for selection - but who would make your combined XI?
+A midfield three is Manchester United dominated with Paul Pogba lining up alongside Bruno Fernandes and Fabinho from Liverpool.

+In attack, the in-form Mohamed Salah has his Liverpool team-mate Sadio Mane for company with Manchester United's Cristiano Ronaldo playing between the pair.

-Have a go at picking your team and share it using #bbcfootball.
+You can still choose your combined XI and share it using #bbcfootball.

 My Manchester United-Liverpool XI